Implicit Bias of Gradient Descent for Mean Squared Error Regression with Two-Layer Wide Neural Networks

-We illustrate Theorem~\ref{thm:theorem1} numerically in Figure~\ref{fig:nr_neurons} and more extensively in Appendix~\ref{app:additional-experiments}.
-In close agreement with the theory, the solution to the variational problem captures the solution of gradient descent training uniformly with error of order $n^{-1/2}$.
+We illustrate Theorem~\ref{thm:theorem1} numerically in Figure~\ref{fig:nr_neurons} and more extensively in Appendix~\ref{app:additional-experiments}.\footnote{\hj{The code of our experiments and the plots can be found in our GitHub repository: \href{https://github.com/huijin12/Implicit\_Bias\_Wide\_Neural\_Networks}{\texttt{https://github.com/huijin12/Implicit\_Bias\_Wide\_Neural\_Networks}}}} In close agreement with the theory, the solution to the variational problem captures the solution of gradient descent training uniformly with error of order $n^{-1/2}$.
 To illustrate the effect of the curvature penalty function, Figure~\ref{fig:different_rho} also shows the solutions to the variational problem for different values of $\zeta$ corresponding to different initialization distributions.